My Laptop Keeps Freezing And Not Responding Windows 7 (Fixed)

 Update The BIOS

-BIOS updates released by HP can help you solve issues that relate to computer lock up.
-Access the HP Customer Support then Software and Driver Downloads to get a BIOS update.
+BIOS updates released by HP can help you solve issues related to computer lock-up.
+Access the HP Customer Support, then Software and Driver Download for a BIOS update.

 computer bios